Annotation

 Excercise 1

-The main goal of the first exercise is to familiarize yourself with the template (for VS2022), which can be used to facilitate the completion of tasks from individual exercises.
+Introductory exercise mainly explains the representation of geometry, affine and projective spaces, coordinate systems, and affine transformations.
+The second goal of the first exercise is to get familiar with the template (for VS2022), which can be used to facilitate the completion of tasks from individual exercises.
 During the exercise, we will discuss the following topics: representation of input geometry (OBJ format), vertices, normals, materials (MTL format), and textures.
-We will also describe the basic functionality of libraries to facilitate working with the OpenGL API.
+We will also describe the basic functionality of libraries used to work with the OpenGL API.

 Excercise 2